 The more we aim to be proactive, the more we come up against reactivity within.
 This is essential since we can't work with something that we can't first 'see'.
 Awareness of the reactive tendencies of the mind is brought to the fore - where we can deal with it directly.

 Reaction is past conditioning within us - expressing itself now.
 Being proactive vs. reactive is to break this chain of automatic causation.
 We create some distance from the happenings of the mind - and in this space we enjoy the many benefits of being proactive - the freedom from living compulsively.
-We find ourselves walking the stepping stones to life change - consciously this time.
-We bring about positive life change in increasingly intentional ways.
+We find ourselves walking our karmic path to life change - consciously this time.
+We bring about positive change in increasingly intentional ways.

 We can't control everything in our lives nor do we need to.
 Yet how we choose to relate to life is always within our power.
 If we want our future to be different from our past, if we want to grow and change in new and exciting ways - proactivity best become a cornerstone of our lives.

 Being proactive vs. reactive is to take lead of the mind rather than be led by it (check out some proactive Yoda wisdom for more on leading the mind).
 The more proactive we become - the more freedom we experience in life.
 This freedom empowers us to live as we intend, instead of succumbing to a mind that would rather have us pretend.